top of page

 Check out Adam Sobsey's review of "Becoming

-the Ex-Wife" at the LA Review of Books.
+the Ex-Wife" in the LA Review of Books.

 Stream my November 2023 Boston-focused